Chrome 68 arrives with new APIs and all HTTP sites marked as not secure

 The plan was always to mark all HTTP sites as “Not secure.”
 Eventually, Google will change the icon beside the “Not secure” label and make the text red to further emphasize you should not trust HTTP sites:

+This isn’t the only security improvement that Chrome 68 brings.
+Content embedded in an iframe now requires a user gesture to navigate the top-level browsing context to a different origin.
+Similar to pop-up blocking, Chrome will prompt users with an option to allow the redirect the continue.
+Previously, content embedded in an iframe could navigate the top-level browsing context to a different website (unless forbidden by the sandbox attribute).
+This functionality is used by many types of websites, including single-sign-on providers, payment processors, and of course those that redirected users to unwanted destinations without their knowledge or consent.

+Similarly, Chrome will now also prevent tab-unders — when a page both opens a popup to some destination and navigates the opener page to some third-party content.
+These unwanted navigations will instead result in Chrome notifying the user so they can choose whether to follow this redirect, or not.

-HTTP sites aside, Chrome 68 lets developers listen for, and respond to, system-initiated CPU suspension of backgrounded tabs using the new freeze and resume events in the Page Lifecycle API.
+Security improvements aside, Chrome 68 lets developers listen for, and respond to, system-initiated CPU suspension of backgrounded tabs using the new freeze and resume events in the Page Lifecycle API.
 When a frozen page needs to be discarded to conserve memory, the document.wasDiscarded property lets developers restore view state (saved in the freeze event) when the user refocuses the tab and the page is reloaded.
 You can test these events by visiting chrome://discards to simulate page freezing, resuming, and discarding.

 The Payment Handler API builds on the Payment Request API, which helped users check out online.
 The new API enables web-based payment apps to facilitate payments directly within the Payment Request experience, as seen above.